 If you’re working in a not-for-profit institution long-term, you need to know about the Public Service Loan Forgiveness program (PSLF).
 You could pay 40% to 70% of the loans you took out and receive tax-free forgiveness on the remainder.
 You have to work for 10 years at a nonprofit employer to have this option.

 If you’re doing a pharmacy residency for a year or two and then will enter the private sector, then PSLF won’t help you.
 While you have your low-income years though, getting a nice interest subsidy through REPAYE is probably the way to go.
 You’d want to refinance as soon as you got a higher income.

 So private sector pharmacists are the folks who need to pay back their loans as fast as they can and reduce their interest rate.
 That means private refinancing.
 Since pharmacists in the private sector typically make a little bit more than their public sector counterparts, paying extra towards loans might be a tad easier.

-I perform a holistic loan analysis with my proprietary simulation tool to see what your best available pharmacy school repayment options are (government, private refinancing, etc).
+Or if you’re still unsure whether you should refinance or stick with a federal repayment plan, you can set up a consultation with one of our student loan advisors.
+We’ll perform a holistic loan analysis with our proprietary simulation tool to see what your best available pharmacy school repayment options are (government, private refinancing, etc).